What happens when you arrive in Lappeenranta and LUT?

 Registering your residence

-Students arriving from EU/EEA countries and Switzerland must register the residence at the Lappeenranta police station if their stay in Finland exceeds 3 months.
-Students arriving from other countries should already have a residence permit when they arrive in Finland and do not need to visit the police station.
+Students arriving from EU/EEA countries and Switzerland must register the residence at Finnish Immigration Service if their stay in Finland exceeds 3 months.
+Students arriving from other countries should already have a residence permit when they arrive in Finland and do not need to visit the Immigration Service.